A Guide to Building Credit and Increasing Your Credit Scores

 If secured credit cards aren’t up your alley and becoming an authorized user is not in the cards, there may still be some other options.
 One potential solution is looking to your bank to see if they might offer a credit card.
 Depending on your history with the bank and other factors (like having direct deposit), they may be more willing to approve you for a line of credit than other issuers would be.

-Moving to a less appealing but still potentially viable option, store credit cards — like those offered by various retailers — tend to have lower approval requirements than other cards.
-This can be a good thing in terms of building credit, but there are several downsides to these types of card.
-For one, private label cards (as their known) can typically only be used at that specific retailer as they may not be branded with Visa, Mastercard, etc. This can be fairly inconvenient, especially if the store you’re a cardholder for falls squarely in the “splurge” category.
+Moving to a less appealing but still potentially viable options, store credit cards — like those offered by various retailers — tend to have lower approval requirements than other cards.
+This can be a good thing in terms of building credit, but there are several downsides to these types of cards.
+For one, private label cards (as they are known) can typically only be used at that specific retailer as they may not be branded with Visa, Mastercard, etc. This can be fairly inconvenient, especially if the store you’re a cardholder for falls squarely in the “splurge” category.

 Something else to watch out for with store credit cards is their low credit limits.
 These low limits could prove problematic as you’ll likely have a high utilization rate (much more on that later).
 Because of this, you may want to explore other options before resorting to private label cards for building credit.